mpaldridge/mpaldridge.github.io/_posts/2026-05-17-guardian-novels.md

 9. The Great Gatsby by F Scott Fitzgerald (20 votes, up 3)
 10. Pride and Prejudice by Jane Austen (20 votes, down 1)

 One book, Love in the Time of Cholera by Gabriel García Márquez, would enter the top 100.
-There are no huge moves, although A Farewell to Arms by Ernest Hemingway and The Vegetarian by Han Kang would each rise eight places.
+There are no huge moves, although maybe A Farewell to Arms by Ernest Hemingway and The Vegetarian by Han Kang would rise a few spots.

 ## Weirdest and least-weird ballots